 The main goal of this course is to provide you with the necessary knowledge and tools for using optical remote sensing datasets and methods in the geo-scientific context.
 We want you to enhance your ability of problem-solving, empowering you to perform research independently.
-To that end, we cover aspects of data acquisition, spatial data handling in R and QGIS, basics of image pre-processing, higher-level processing such as best-pixel compositing and time-series binning.
 The course contents are related to our lab´s research foci, both in terms of methods and study regions.
 You may want to check out our publications, current projects, or have a look at some of our published data and webmaps.

 In the course you will learn about current state-of-the-art methods in image processing and time series analyses of optical satellite imagery.
-The course covers methods related to data quality, cloud masking, vegetation indices, multi-temporal image analyses, machine learning classification algorithms, area adjusted accuracy assessment, time series analyses, and image compositing.
-We use these methods for mapping of forest types, forest cover changes, agricultural dynamics in the Carpathian ecoregion (Poland), and the Southern Brazilian Amazon.
+The course covers methods related to data quality, cloud masking, vegetation indices, multi-temporal image analyses, machine learning based classification and regression, area adjusted accuracy assessment, time series analyses, and image compositing.
+We use these methods for mapping of land surface components, dynamics and structures in the Carpathian ecoregion in Poland, the Southern Brazilian Amazon and Western Canadian Arctic.

 R is a programming language and open source software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
 It was developed by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand.
 The name R originates the first names of the two authors and refers to the programming language S. The project was conceived in 1992, with an initial version released in 1995 and a stable beta version in 2000.